 Of course It is impossible to capture every condition in which excessive worry is a dominant symptom, so if you are in any doubt, then we would urge you to contact me to arrange a consultation to discuss your particular issue.

 “Mild” Worry - Stress - Anxiety

 If the problem that you are currently experiencing is “mild” and is due to an upcoming event such as a driving test, an important exam, a driving test and perhaps a hospital operation then this level can often be very effectively reduced using Clinical Hypnosis that can help you to feel more relaxed and in control.
 Clinical Hypnosis will allow you to “tap into” the internal resources and experiences that you undoubtedly have somewhere in your mind and by helping you to visualize much more positive outcomes will also help you to become more in control.
 Hypnosis is also fantastically relaxing and can really help you to “re-connect” your body and mind!

 In the above scenarios we would normally recommend a session of clinical hypnosis just a few days before the event.

 If your problem is more significant, you’ve suffered for a long time or that it is having a detrimental effect on your life, if you are experiencing more frequent Panic Attacks and cannot understand why it is you’re feeling this way, then you would almost undoubtedly benefit from a course of Analytical Hypnosis which will help you to discover and then remove the causes of the problem and to be able to get back on with living your life.

-Often stress and worry symptoms can be part of an issue concerning a chronic or continued feeling of sadness or medically diagnosed depression.
+Often stress and worry symptoms can be part of an issue concerning a chronic or continued feeling of Depression.
 For more information on this issue please read more here.